waynegraham/registry.clir.org/_projects/2008-the-may-massee-collection-finding-aid.md

 ---
 layout: project
-title: "The May Massee Collection Finding Aid."
+title: The May Massee Collection Finding Aid.
 ---